 The portion of a building façade, including the ground level and podium, that defines the edge of the public realm and is key to the experience of the street.
-Upper levels of the podium that are set back less than 2.5m are included in the street wall.
+Upper levels of the podium that are set back 2.5m or more are excluded in the street wall.